 The Urban Transitions Mission (UTM) was launched at the COP26 in November 2021 with the aim to increase the capacity of cities worldwide, empowering them to shape urban transitions based on robust knowledge and a strong net-zero community of support and exchange.
-Thanks to increased capacity and access to knowledge, cities will be able to mobilise their inherent strength and the potential of their communities - and develop their own customised solutions to effectively transition to net-zero.
+The UTM frames itself as THE broker of solutions and knowledge, connecting cities and existing initiatives, guidance and knowledge, while also identifying gaps and challenges to reach the goal or net-zero urban transition globally.
+Thanks to increased capacity and access to knowledge, cities engaging with the UTM will be able to mobilise their inherent strength and the potential of their communities - and develop their own customised solutions to effectively transition to net-zero.
 The Mission aims to close the gap between research, development and deployment on systemic transition pathways to net-zero, resilient and human-centred cities through multi-level, multi-sectoral, and outcome-oriented partnerships.